piddlingtuna/COMP2511_21T2/week04/README.md

 **As someone who uses GitLab, I want to be able to see all of my repositories currently 'active' so that I don't have to sift through old repos to find my current projects.**

+AC: Given the repositories page is being displayed, when I click the 'active' button then non-active repositories will no longer be displayed.
+AC: Given the 'active' button is clicked, when I search for repositories then only active repositories will be displayed in the results.
+AC: There is a green 'active' button in the top left of every page.
+AC: Active repositories have a green dot displayed left of repository name.

 b.
 What are story points?
 See [this Atlassian guide](https://www.atlassian.com/agile/project-management/estimation) for more information.

-1 1 2 3 5 ...
+A story point is a relative estimation of the length of time a task will take.
+It avoids problems that occur when giving tasks set deadlines.

+It's standard practice to uses fibonacci numbering (1, 1, 2, 3, 5, 8, 13, ...) to make estimations.

 c.
 How do we prioritise user stories and epic stories?
 See [this guide](https://www.productplan.com/learn/prioritize-product-backlog/) for more information.

-high

-medium

-low
+High priority - we MUST have this, or else we don't have a product

+Medium priority - useful and make the product stand out, but not absolutely vital

+Low priority - nice to have, but aren't essential

 ### Part 2

 In groups, create user stories and acceptance criteria for the following requirements.
 Structure these stories under at least one epic story.
-You are only going to do 2 out of the many user stories below to demonstrate this (the tutorial answers will have them all).

-As a creatively minded individual I want to ability to create beautiful art like the following french duck.
+**As a creatively minded individual I want to ability to create beautiful art like the following french duck.**

-User Stories for region selecting

-U: 1.
-As a user, I want the ability to select a boxed region and manipulate it so I can make changes to my art without having to erase it

-AC: 1.
-A box select tool (with image "box-select.png") should be added
-AC: 2.
-On clicking the tool, shape mode should be activated and a preview of my region should be shown when dragging out the select
-AC: 3.
-On finishing the drag, the selected region should be shown via a dashed outline
-AC: 4.
-Pressing escape at any point during the process prior to or after dragging should stop the dragging operation and no changes should be applied to the canvas, including the dashed outline of selection
-AC: 5.
-Pressing Ctrl + d should delete the region, clearing it out from canvas
-AC: 6.
-Pressing Ctrl + v should paste the region at the current cursor location
-AC: 7.
-By clicking on the region I should be able to drag it around to change it's location

 ![Le Quack](lequack.png)